 Starting at the Tenterfield Visitor Centre, travel north through the charming streets of Tenterfield as you admire the heritage buildings and pretty parks.
 Turn left into Molesworth Street, and follow the Tourist Drive Number 9 Signs.

-Pass the unusual granite outcrops as you make your way past Doctors Nose, 1,115m above sea level, and view Small Bald Rock, a tiny version of Bald Rock, which is the largest granite monolith in Australia.
-Climb to the top of the ridge for views over the Mole River district.
+Pass the unusual granite outcrops as you make your way past Doctors Nose, 1,115m above sea level, and view Small Bald Rock, a tiny version of Bald Rock (the largest exposed granite monolith in the southern hemisphere).

 The drive culminates at the Mount Mackenzie Scenic Lookout, almost 1,300 metres above sea level, providing some of the best views in the Northern Tablelands.